SC Freiburg vs VfB Stuttgart

 VfB Stuttgart

-Furthermore, the visitors, who equalled their club-record 31 points on the road last term, will be looking to replicate a similar away form this season.
-A 4-2-3-1 formation with Deniz Undav in attack is expected against Freiburg.
+Die Roten aim to extend their three-match unbeaten run on matchday one, though their last opening day defeat was against Freiburg in the 2020–21 season.
+The visitors, who equalled their club-record 31 points on the road last term, will look to replicate similar away form this season.

 Team form